lostutils/suex/man/suex.md

   * `-C` *config*:
     Parse and check the configuration file *config*, then exit.
-If *command* is supplied, `doas` will also perform command matching.
+If *command* is supplied, `suex` will also perform command matching.
 In the latter case either ‘permit’, ‘permit nopass’ or ‘deny’ will be printed on standard output, depending on command matching results.
 No command is executed.